 Earlier in his career, Mr. Seebode managed the U.S. Army Corps of Engineers Regulatory Program in the New York District and he was the official Corps liaison to the City of New York in the wake of the 9/11 World Trade Center tragedy where he provided technical guidance and expertise during emergency response and restoration activities.

 Mr. Seebode earned a Bachelor and Master Degree from Manhattan College, Riverdale, New York.

-Mr. Seebode has Bachelor and Master Degrees from Manhattan College in Riverdale, New York.
-He has been recognized as the Civilian of the Year for the US Army Corps of Engineers and recently received the prestigious De Fleury medal for engineering excellence.
-He has also received the Meritorious Civilian Service Award, the Department of Army Civilian Award for Humanitarian Service, a Presidential Certificate of Merit, the Department of Defense Environmental Engineer of the Year Award and a Heroism Award given by the Governor of the State of New Jersey.
+Mr. Seebode has received numerous awards including the Meritorious Civilian Service Medal, the U.S. Army Corps of Engineers Civilian of The Year Award, the prestigious De Fleury Medal for engineering excellence, Department of Army Civilian Award for Humanitarian Service, Presidential Certificate of Merit for lifesaving while on official duty, Department of Defense Environmental Engineer of the Year Award, and Heroism Award from the Governor of the State of New Jersey.